Yiangos01/KRsudoku/README.md

 ### -m or p stands for the SAT solver that you want to use p for picoSAT and m for miniSAT
 ### the difference is on the result data.
 ### -x or ' ' if you want to apply x wing write x

+# Data
+### Sudokus are grouped into categories based on its complexity and diffficulty